SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

 First, we need to read the input values from the console.
-Next step will be to create a function which accepts two arguments to its parameters (a number and its power) and returns as a result a **`float`** type number:
+The next step will be to create a function which accepts two arguments to its parameters (a number and its power) and returns as a result a **`float`** type number:

 ![](/assets/chapter-10-images/12.Number-power-01.png)